-Oral Surgery - Dallas, TX
+Oral Surgery Procedures & Technology – Dallas, TX

-What is an Oral Surgeon?
+What Is an Oral Surgeon?

 Your Dallas Oral Surgeon's Training and Education

 A broken or decayed tooth that cannot be repaired must instead be removed.
-One of our skilled oral surgeons will examine the tooth and consider different options before recommending an extraction.
+One of our skilled oral surgeons will examine the tooth and consider different options before recommending a tooth extraction.
 IV sedation is normally used during this procedure, so there’s no need to worry about discomfort; in fact, you might not even remember what happened during your visit.
 We’ll do everything we can to make the extraction as simple for you as possible, and you can expect to recover quickly after your oral surgery in Dallas.

 Bone Grafting & Sinus Lifts

 The bone in your jaw will start to recede after you’ve lost your teeth, resulting in a loss of height.
 This can make it difficult for patients that have relied on traditional dentures for a long time to get dental implants.
-Our oral surgeon in Dallas, Dr. Wendling, can perform a procedure called bone grafting to restore the density of the jaw, increasing the chances of successful dental implant surgery.
-A similar treatment called a sinus lift can be used to move the sinus cavity away from the jaw so that it doesn’t get in the way of implant placement.
+Our oral surgeon in Dallas, Dr. Anver, can perform a procedure called bone grafting to restore the density of the jaw, increasing the chances of successful dental implant surgery.
+A similar treatment called a sinus lift can be used to move the sinus cavity away from the jaw so that it doesn’t get in the way of dental implant placement.

 Some teeth, most commonly the wisdom teeth and the maxillary canines, become trapped under the gums and never appear in the mouth.
-This can result in damage to nearby teeth as well as the growth of a cyst or tumor; you might also notice considerable pain.
-The appropriate treatment depends on which teeth are impacted; wisdom teeth are normally be removed, but since the maxillary canines play an important role in eating and bite alignment, they’ll instead be exposed and attached to an orthodontic bracket that will move it into its proper position.
+This can result in damage to nearby teeth as well as the growth of a cyst or tumor.
+You might also notice considerable pain.
+The appropriate treatment depends on which teeth are impacted; wisdom teeth are normally removed, but since the maxillary canines play an important role in eating and bite alignment, they’ll instead be exposed and attached to an orthodontic bracket that will move it into its proper position.

 Lip and Tongue Tie Treatment